 Plain English Breakdown

-This bill stops insurance companies from making decisions about coverage based only on whether someone is an elected official.
+This bill stops insurance companies in Alaska from making certain decisions about coverage just because a person is an elected official.

 What This Bill Does